tableflip/nodebot-workshop/README.md

 Each of your solutions can be run directly as a `node` program.

-Wire up an Arduino, connect the USB and you can see you solution run for real.
+Wire up an Arduino, connect the USB and you can see your solution run for real.

 ## Code style